linkedin/css-blocks/README.md

 </form>
 ```

-In conjunction with the following block stylesheet:
+In conjunction with the following block stylesheet that styles classes and attributes
+in the `state` namespace:

 ```css
 /* my-form.block.css */